remicres/otbtf/tools/docker/README.md

 ## Bazel remote cache daemon
 This will prevent rebuilding TF for each docker build --network='host', even if docker cache was purged (after `docker system prune`).
 In order to use cache, the bazel cmd (and env) has to be exactly the same, any change in [build-env-tf.sh](build-env-tf.sh) and `--build-arg` (if related to bazel env) will result in a complete new build.
-You'll need to add ` --network='host'` to the docker build command in order to see localhost ports (the other way is a virtual docker network / bridge with a different IP).
+You'll need to add ` --network='host'` to the docker build command in order to see localhost ports (the other way is a virtual docker network / bridge so it would be a different IP than 127.0.0.1).

 ```bash
 mkdir -p $HOME/.cache/bazel
 docker run --detach -u 1000:1000 -v $HOME/.cache/bazel:/data -p 9090:8080 buchgr/bazel-remote-cache --max_size=20
 ```
 Here with max 20GB but 12GB should be enough in order to save both GPU and CPU build artifacts.
-The cache should persist in your .cache/bazel folder next to the local (host) bazel cache if it exists but they won't be merged (I don't know if it is possible, but you could just use a dummy remote cache the same way, if you need to compile from host instead of docker).
+The cache should persist in your `.cache/bazel` folder next to the local bazel cache if it exists but they won't be merged (I don't know if it is possible, but you could use a dummy remote cache the same way if you need to compile from host instead of docker).

 ## Default arguments